Detailed itinerary to see the best of Lisbon in 2 days: what to see, where to eat, how to make the most of a weekend in Lisbon, Portugal.

 You can collect it at the Visit Lisbon kiosk at the airport and start using it straight away.

-2 days in Lisbon Itinerary: day 1
+2 days in Lisbon with kids Itinerary: day 1

 Morning

-I recommend starting your trip to Lisbon from the area around Praça do Comércio.
+We started our first full day in Lisbon Lisbon from the area around Praça do Comércio.

 This is one of the most famous and iconic squares in Lisbon and it is beautiful, grand and a handy place for first time visitors as it has the Lisbon tourist office (Visit Lisbon).